Husband said £400,000 Severance Pay was Not Part of Divorce Settlement

 The wife was happy with the outcome which was achieved without a full trial and which was endorsed by the District Judge as being a reasonable divorce financial settlement.
 Had the wife not been confident of the legal advice received and her position, she would not have been prepared to pursue the matter to a final hearing and would not have received her fair entitlement.

-For initial legal advice about Money Matters in Divorce call our expert Divorce Solicitors on 01618558357 or contact us and we will help you.
+For initial legal advice about Divorce Money Matters call our Divorce Solicitors on 03306069626 or contact us online and we will call you.